DOI-ONRR/doi-extractives-data/_how-it-works/tribal-production.md

 ## Renewable energy

-The Department of Energy (DOE) estimates that tribal lands constitute 5% of all renewable energy resources even though they constitute only 2% of U.S. land.
+The Department of Energy (DOE) estimates that Native American lands constitute 5% of all renewable energy resources, even though they constitute only 2% of U.S. land.
 This includes 3.4% of the U.S. technical potential for wind resources and 5.1% for utility-scale rural solar resources.

 A number of agencies within the Department of the Interior play a role in the process of developing renewable energy on Native American land: